nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Overview Architecture:**

-Our application utilises many layers of abstraction which allows each individual component to be self contained yet able to work with other components.
+Our application utilises many layers of abstraction which allows each individual component to be self-contained yet able to work with other components.
 Each component has been abstracted and grouped together based on its function and purpose in the system.

 The above diagram shows how each component interacts with the other components.
 The directed arrows represent the direction in which functions of each component is called and used.
 For example, the Instance Component utilises the Storage Component.